Core Competencies Analysis: Unlocking The Power Of Your Team

 Relevance

-Your competence must provide your customer with something that significantly impacts their decision to purchase your good or service.
+Your competence must provide your customer with something significantly impacting their decision to purchase your good or service.

 If not, it is not a core competency and has no bearing on your competitive position.